Welcome to the Ramily!

 Join the FOI Board for 2025/2026

-We know some of these positions seem like a big ask.
+We know some of these positions seem like a big ask, but many are small time commitments that make big impacts.
 Current President Nicolette Jensen would love to talk about any of the positions and how to make it work for you.
-No high pressure tactics!
 Our goal is to launch the next board into a successful new year.

 The following positions are the most critical needs: